• Skip to primary navigation

 Tip from Leigh Anne

-1. Simmer.
-I have found the secret to the pasta sauce is letting it simmer for several hours.
+2. The secret to pasta sauce is letting it simmer for several hours.
 Bring it to a boil and then turn the heat down to a simmer.
 As it simmers, it thickens up and the flavors intensify.
 You will want to stir it occasionally to prevent it from burning or sticking to the bottom of the pan.
 Allow to simmer for at least 30 minutes.

 How to Make Spaghetti with Meat Sauce